-This concludes the proof that $\mathscr{F}{TOT}$ is an L-descending map.
+This concludes the proof that \mathcal{F}{TOT} is an L-descending map.
 Then Theorem 2.8 shows that the TOT algorithm converges to the optimal transfer plan.

-Theorem 2.12 (Convergence of the Theoretical Barycenter Algorithms).
-Consider the barycenter problem (2.17) with measures $\mu_1, \mu_2, ..., \mu_K$ and positive weights $w_1, w_2, ..., w_K$ ( $\sum{k=1}^K w_k = 1$ ).
-We have
+THEOREM 2.12 (Convergence of the Theoretical Barycenter Algorithms).
+Consider the barycenter problem (2.17) with measures $\mu_1, \mu_2, \dots, \mu_K$ and positive weights w_1, w_2, \dots, w_K ($\sum{k=1}^K w_k = 1$).
+We have the following:

 - (I) The BTB algorithm is a special case of the GDB algorithm with the L-descending map that maps all the transfer plan to the corresponding optimal transfer plan.
-Thus it converges to the barycenter measure. - (II) The CTB Algorithm is a special case of the GDB algorithm with the L-descending map $\mathcal{F}{TOT}$ .
+Thus it converges to the barycenter measure. - (II) The CTB Algorithm is a special case of the GDB algorithm with the L-descending map \mathcal{F}{TOT} .
 Thus it converges to the barycenter measure.

-Proof.
-It follows straightforwardly from the definitions of BTB and CTB that both are special cases of GDB. $\Box$ corresponding cost function.
-The iterations are L-descending maps, so the general convergence theorem Theorem 2.6 provides the basic framework to show their convergence.
+PROOF.
+It follows straightforwardly from the definitions of BTB and CTB that both are special cases of GDB. \Box

-2.6 Conclusions of section 2
+2.6 Conclusions of Section 2

 This section proposed three theoretical algorithms to solve the optimal transport and barycenter problems.
-These algorithms perform iterations that reduce the
+These algorithms perform iterations that reduce the corresponding cost function.
+The iterations are L-descending maps, so the general convergence theorem, Theorem 2.6, provides the basic framework to show their convergence.

 For the optimal transport problem, the TOT algorithm approximates the Mc-Cann interpolant measures and updates the transfer plans for each of its segments.
-For the barycenter problem, both the BTB and CTB algorithms alternate between updating the barycenter measure via point-wise barycenter problems and updating the transfer plans between the barycenter and each target measure.
+For the barycenter problem, both the BTB and CTB algorithms alternate between updating the barycenter measure via pointwise barycenter problems and updating the transfer plans between the barycenter and each target measure.
 A shared feature of these algorithms is that they both alternate between two different operations to reduce the cost function.
-The sufficiency conditions proved in Theorem 2.3 and Theorem 2.4 guarantee that these algorithms converge to the optimal transfer plan and barycenter measure respectively.
+The sufficiency conditions proved in Theorem 2.3 and Theorem 2.4 guarantee that these algorithms converge to the optimal transfer plan and barycenter measure, respectively.